 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-Selective Breeding In Dogs: Definition, Ethics & More
+Selective Breeding in Dogs: Definition, Ethics & Vet-Verified Facts

 Written by: Nicole Cosgrove

-Last Updated on May 2, 2024 by Dogster Team
+Last Updated on September 18, 2024 by Dogster Team

 male and female Saarloos wolfhounds

-Selective Breeding In Dogs: Definition, Ethics & More
+Selective Breeding in Dogs: Definition, Ethics & Vet-Verified Facts

-Today, nearly 400 official breeds are recognized by various organizations, which doesn’t include mixed breeds.
+Today, around 400 official dog breeds are recognized by various organizations, which doesn’t include mixed breeds.
 Where did all these dogs come from?
 Most purebred and designer dogs were developed from selective breeding, but what does this mean?
 Do we still do it today?
 Why or why not?
 Is it ethical?
 In this article, we will answer all those questions and more.
 Let’s get started.

 Key Terms to Know

-Before we discuss the science of selective breeding, here is a list of important terms to know.
-These terms will be referenced at various points in this article.
+Before we discuss the science of selective breeding dogs, here is a list of important terms to know.

 • Bloodline: A set of dogs that all share some blood and similar traits over more than one generation.